AniList/submission-manual/docs/criteria.md

 There are limitations to aeni that can be accepted to the site, notably there should be significant creative control of the titles from South Korean studios.

 ::: warning
-North Korean aeni is no longer accepeted.
+North Korean aeni is no longer accepted.
 :::

 #### Examples